mff-uk/sparqless/docs/usage.md

 There are other configuration values in `Config` which you are free to modify, but they have sensible defaults in case you just want to get started.
-If you want to find out more about additional configuration options, they are documented in the configuration file itself.
+If you want to find out more about additional configuration options, you can refer to the [configuration guide](configuration.md).
+Alternatively, you can examine their definition in the code, where they are also documented.

 ## Run it